csev/checkskew/README.md

 Install
 -------

+I have this in github to accept pull requests if folks find bugs and/or make improvements.
-The simplest way to install this is just dowload the file - I obly have this in github to accept pull requests
+The simplest way to install this is just dowload the file.

      curl -O https://raw.githubusercontent.com/csev/checkskew/master/checkskew.sh